 HELENE FOURNIE, ISM / SCIENCE PHOTO LIBRARY HELENE FOURNIE, ISM / SCIENCE PHOTO LIBRARY

 Spine.
-Illustration of three views of a healthy human spine.
-It is seen from the back at left and the side at centre.
-At right the spinal cord and its nerve roots are shown.
-The spine is a column of 33 cylindrical bones called vertebrae which support the trunk and head and protect the spinal cord.
+Illustration of a healthy spinal cord and vertebral column.
+Running through the spine is the spinal cord (green), a bundle of nerves that link the brain to the rest of the body.
+The spine is a column of cylindrical bones called vertebrae that support the trunk and head and protect the spinal cord.
 Between the vertebrae are intervertebral discs (purple) that allow a degree of flexibility and cushion the vertebrae during movement.
 Each vertebra has bony projections which provide attachment sites for the muscles and ligaments that hold the spine together.
-Running through the spine is the spinal cord, a bundle of nerves that links the brain to the rest of the body.

 Model release not required.
 Property release not required.